FollyMaddy/scraper-tools/README.md

 How to run :

+Run it from the terminal with : bash archive.sh

+Or

-Make the program executable, dubbleclick and choose open in terminal.
+Make the program executable :

+Dubbleclick and choose open in terminal,

-Or run it from the terminal with : ./archive.sh
+or run it from the terminal with : ./archive.sh

 Extra info :